 The potential for a storm to spawn a tornado peaks during the heat of summer.
-Mother Nature decided to mix things up however, when on November 10, 2002 Ohio was rocked by an unusually late tornadic outbreak.
+Mother Nature decided to mix things up, however, when Ohio was rocked by an unusually late tornadic outbreak on November 10, 2002.
 News stations around the state had their hands full as nineteen tornadoes touched down across the region.
-One left a scar on the land and lives of area residents when damage and destruction from swirling storm damaged dozens of homes and completely leveled others.
+One left a scar on the land and lives of area residents when damage and destruction from a swirling storm damaged dozens of homes and completely leveled others.

 According to an issue of the Plain Dealer dated November 23, 2002, “Twinsburg, Macedonia, Solon and Glenwillow filed a joint application to the Federal Emergency Management Agency for emergency funds to help pay for recent tornado damage, said Macedonia Mayor Barbara Kornuc.
 Public officials have asked FEMA to consider their communities one disaster area.
 The communities will have to pay a total of more than $500,000 to clean up damage.”